dotsoft-org/.github/profile/README.md

 ## About us

-DotSoft is a dedicated group working to create innovative resources for FiveM.
+Dotsoft is a full-stack digital studio that builds and scales brands end-to-end—naming, logos, 3D mockups, web & mobile apps, cloud hosting, packaging design—and even crafts high-quality game resources for platforms like FiveM.
+We ship prototypes in days, iterate on real data, and let founders focus on growth while we handle the heavy lifting.

 ## Documentation
 Coming Soon...